Nikisho/Coding-Assessment/README.md

 etc.

 Java Programming Test
-Kotlin can be used as an alternative to Java

 1. Implement (from scratch, without using Java library components) a doubly linked list (of integers) class which allows new integers to be added to either end of the list, any referenced